Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shape/getzorderposition/_index.md

 ---
 title: getZOrderPosition
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shape/getzorderposition/
+url: /php-java/aspose.slides/shape/getzorderposition/
 ---

-## getZOrderPosition()  function
+## getZOrderPosition()  method

  Returns the position of a shape in the z-order.
  Shapes[0] returns the shape at the back of the z-order,